I’m going to dive in right away.

 Everything in life operates under a cost-benefit ratio.
 It’s up to you to decide if you want your child healthy for the length of their career and to evade the immense cost of surgery, the expense of physical therapy, and the tremendous duress on your kid’s mental confidence.

-Okay, maybe I’m fired up but hear me out: this shit ignites my soul.
+Okay, maybe I’m fired up but hear me out: this stuff ignites my soul.

 And a plethora of strength and conditioning coaches worldwide feel the same.
 Put simply, we’re eager to help kids stay healthy and reach their potential.